 If you want to simulate activities on your complex networks, NNGT can directly interact with the NEST simulator to implement the network inside PyNEST.
 For this, you will need to install NEST with Python bindings, which requires:

 - the python headers (python-dev package on debian-based distribs)

 - autoconf

 - automake

 - libtool

 - libltdl

 - libncurses

+- readlines

+- gsl (the GNU Scientific Library) for many neuronal models

 2.1.
 Installation 9